Health care (EHIC)

 - How do you get treatment by a specialist?

-You need a referral of a doctor who practices within the health care system.
+You need a referral from a doctor who practices within the health care system.
 No referral is required to following specialists:

 - eye specialist